How to Prepare to Be a Pastor’s Wife – 4 Tips

-Seven years ago when my husband first donned the title Pastor and I was the new pastor’s wife, I thought I knew what it’d be like.
+Seven years ago when my husband first donned the title Pastor and I was the new pastor’s wife, I thought I knew how to prepare to be a pastor’s wife.
 In my head, my responsibilities as Pastor’s Wife included the following: being on-time for church so I could sit in the front row next to him, dressing like a pastor’s wife (stylish and put together, but appropriately modest), smiling and introducing myself to every church newcomer, attending all church events and always being willing to work in the nursery.
 (That last one was a struggle, but I committed to the role.)
+But, now I realize how shallow my view of how to prepare to be a pastor’s wife truly was.
+As I’ve sorted through my unofficial job description, I’ve found that instead of dressing nice and being willing to change diapers, the most critical parts of my job don’t even take place on Sunday mornings.

 1. As a New Pastor’s Wife, Change Your View of Saturdays.